Credit @m_squazzo on Instagram

 Day Trip: Spend a Scenic and Adventurous Day Exploring the Helderberg Escarpment at John Boyd Thacher State Park (Capital-Saratoga)

 Delight in spectacular panoramas, amazing paleontological history, and plenty of opportunities for outdoor exploration at Thacher State Park, situated along the Helderberg Escarpment.
 Even as it safeguards six miles of limestone cliff-face, rock-strewn slopes, woodland and open fields, the park provides a marvelous panorama of the Hudson and Mohawk Valleys, and the Adirondack and Green mountains.
 The park has volleyball courts, playgrounds, ball fields and numerous picnic areas with nine reservable shelters.
 Interpretive programs are offered year-round, including guided tours of the famous Indian Ladder Trail.
+The Visitor Center located at Thacher State Park has geological and historical exhibits showcasing the Helderberg Escarpment and its importance on the region.
 There are over 25 additional miles of trails for hiking and mountain biking, and in winter, cross-country skiing, snowshoeing, and snowmobiling.
-The park offers amazing views of New York State’s spectacular fall foliage.
+Get your adrenaline going at the Wild Play Adventure Course: a new adventure course offering 15 zip lines, 60 aerial games, and a 40 ft jump.
 Hike along the Escarpment Trail, a 3.7 mile heavily trafficked out and back trail that features a waterfall and is good for all skill levels.
 With a number of activity options, the trail is used from May until October.

 Overnight: Go Camping and Be One with Nature!